Dead Calm (film): Plot

-Afterward, Rae fixes some lemonade spiked with a heavy dose of her prescription sedatives and tricks Hughie into drinking it.
-Claiming she is going to get dressed, Rae returns for the shotgun, but Hughie discovers her and they grapple for the gun as a storm approaches.
-Hughie gains control of the shotgun, but the effects of the sedative cause him to aim poorly and shoot out the Saracen's radio.
-Rae finds a harpoon launcher and locks herself in the bedroom.
-Hughie starts forcing the bedroom door and Rae fires harpoons through it, but hits and kills Ben, who was on the other side.
-Hughie bursts out of hiding to strangle her, but passes out from the drugs.
-Rae ties him up and sails back to rescue John.
-Hughie regains consciousness, cuts himself loose and comes after Rae, who shoots him in the shoulder with a harpoon and knocks him unconscious again.
+Afterwards, Rae spikes some lemonade with a heavy dose of her prescription sedatives and tricks Hughie into drinking it.
+Claiming she is going to get dressed, Rae returns for the shotgun, but Hughie catches her and they fight as a squall hits the yacht.
+Hughie wrestles the shotgun away, but the sedative disorients him and he shoots the Saracens radio.
+Finding a harpoon launcher, Rae locks herself in the bedroom and fires through the door, accidentally killing Ben.
+Hughie breaks in and begins to strangle her before the sedatives finally take effect and he passes out.
+Rae ties him up and begins sailing back to John.
+Reviving, Hughie cuts himself loose and comes after Rae, who shoots him in the shoulder with a harpoon and beats him unconscious.
 She sets him adrift in the yacht's life raft.

-The damage and the storm have caused the Orpheus to fill almost completely with water, leaving John locked in the hold and struggling to breathe through a pipe.
-He finally breaks free after kicking through the hull and sets the wrecked Orpheus on fire so Rae can find his location.
-At dusk, Rae notices the flames and eventually finds John on a piece of floating debris.
-She pulls him back on board the Saracen, and they come upon the floating life raft, which Rae incinerates with a flare.
+Damaged further by the squall, the Orpheus floods as a collapsed mast traps John below deck.
+He breaks free by kicking through the hull and sets the wreckage on fire.
+At dusk, Rae catches sight of the flames and finds John on a piece of floating debris, pulling him back onto the Saracen before they tearfully embrace.
+The next morning they encounter the life raft, which is empty; Rae destroys it with a flare.

-The next day, John washes Rae's hair and prepares breakfast for her.
-While he is below decks, a gravely injured Hughie appears and begins to strangle her.
-While Rae struggles against him, John shoots Hughie in the mouth with a flare, killing him.
-Rae and John embrace as they sail away, leaving Hughie's body behind.